AUNaseef/protonup/README.md

 ## Introduction
-CLI program and API to automate the installation of [GloriousEggroll](https://github.com/GloriousEggroll/)'s [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom)
+CLI program and API to automate the installation and update of [GloriousEggroll](https://github.com/GloriousEggroll/)'s [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom)

 ## Installation
 Install from Python Package Index